Superconductivity from incoherent Cooper pairs in the strong-coupling regime: Model

-where $\mathbf{R}$ and $\mathbf{r}$ are the center of mass and relative coordinates, respectively.
-The length of lowercase vectors $(\mathbf{r}, \mathbf{r}')$ is bounded by the radius of the potential $r, r' \leq a$.
-The kernel of integral Eq. (\ref{Main_equation}) is defined as
+where $\mathbf{R}$ and $\mathbf{r}$ denote the center-of-mass and relative coordinates, respectively.
+The lengths of lowercase vectors $(\mathbf{r}, \mathbf{r}')$ are bounded by the radius of the potential, $r, r' \leq a$.
+The kernel of integral equation (\ref{Main_equation}) is defined as